ssb22/CedPane/README.md

 Oreo is a registered trademark of Intercontinental Great Brands LLC.
 Palmolive is a trademark of the Colgate-Palmolive Company.
 Pimsleur is a registered trademark of Beverly Pimsleur exclusively licensed to Simon &amp; Schuster.
+Pizza Hut is a trademark of Pizza Hut Inc.
 Porsche is a trademark of Dr. Ing. h.c.F.
 Porsche AG.
 Python is a trademark of the Python Software Foundation.
 QR Code is the UK registered trademark of Denso Corporation.